jwdebelius/q2-sidle/docs/source/reconstruction.rst

 Reconstructing the Table
 ++++++++++++++++++++++++

-* Make sure yourregion names match between the alignment artifact, the database kmer map, and the ``region`` parameter.
+* Make sure your region names match between the alignment artifact, the database kmer map, and the ``region`` parameter.
 * ``count-degenerates`` will control how the summary describes differences in the sequences
 * ``region-normalize`` will affect how many counts are assigned in the final table